- Why Animal-Based Nutrition Doesn’t Have To Break The Bank

 .5 to 1oz of beef liver or 12 to 18 capsules of Heart & Soil Desiccated Organ Supplements

 Let’s do a quick cost Breakdown for the healthiest and most ethical rendition of this diet.
-In this case, we’ll be using prices from the regenerative agriculture farm: White Oak Pastures.
+In this case, we’ll be using prices (as of 2021) from the regenerative agriculture farm: White Oak Pastures.

 Grand total: $11.97 per day